SouthernMethodistUniversity/hpc_docs/docs/policies/scratch.md

 #### Quota Exceptions

-Exceptions to the quotas may be considered on a case-by-case basis.
+Temporary exceptions to the quotas may be considered on a case-by-case basis.
 Approval of any requests require documentation of at least:

 - Your workflow and an explanation of why that workflow is not possible